Updated January 2022

 This stage is ultimately about engaging your target audience with insightful content that provides value, well before we ask them for something in return.
 Your customers begin their buying process online, and therefore you need to make sure you’re there to show how you can provide value.

 Before you look at targeting, you need to catch their attention first.

-One great example of this is Burst Oral Care , who use a corn on the cob to compare the effectiveness of their toothbrush to others on the market.
-This is a lot more compelling than simply starting out with an image of the toothbrush.
+One great example of this is Flamingo ad creative , a gif portraying a woman using the wax strip and her reaction.
+This is a lot more compelling than simply starting out with an image of the wax strip or packaging.

 Think about the underlying value you provide as a business – what could you do to DRAMATICALLY demonstrate this in your audiences social media feed?